QuantumBFS/Yao.jl/README.md

 Some quantum algorithms are implemented with Yao in [QuAlgorithmZoo](https://github.com/QuantumBFS/QuAlgorithmZoo.jl).

 ## Motivation
-Comparing with state of art quantum simulators, our library is inspired by quantum circuit optimization.
+Comparing with state of art quantum simulators, our package is inspired by variational quantum circuit optimization.
-Variational quantum optimization algorithms like quantum circuit Born machine ([QCBM](https://arxiv.org/abs/1804.04168)), quantum approximate optimization algorithm ([QAOA](http://arxiv.org/abs/1411.4028)), variational quantum eigensolver ([VQE](https://doi.org/10.1038/ncomms5213)) and quantum circuit learning ([QCL](http://arxiv.org/abs/1803.00745)) et. al. are promising killer apps on a near term quantum computers.
+Variational quantum optimization algorithms like quantum circuit Born machine ([QCBM](https://arxiv.org/abs/1804.04168)), quantum approximate optimization algorithm ([QAOA](http://arxiv.org/abs/1411.4028)), variational quantum eigensolver ([VQE](https://doi.org/10.1038/ncomms5213)) and quantum circuit learning ([QCL](http://arxiv.org/abs/1803.00745)) et. al. are promising killer apps on near term quantum devices.
 These algorithms require the flexibility to tune parameters and have well defined patterns such as "Arbitrary Rotation Block" and "CNOT Entangler".

 In Yao, we call these patterns "blocks".
-If we regard every gate or gate pattern as a "block", then the framework can
+If we treat gate or gate pattern as "block", then the framework can

 * be flexible to dispatch parameters,
 * cache matrices of blocks to speed up future runs,